AkashDadwal/ToDo-App/README.md

 # ToDo App

-ToDo List App using Django class based views with Create Read Update and Delete functionality.
+ToDo List App using Django class based views with Create, Read, Update and Delete functionality.
 User Registration, Login and Search functionality has also been added.

 ## FUNCTIONS